Mandla7784/MANDYO434_wfc_Group_B-Mandla_Dyonase_DJS01-main/README.md

 - **New Distance**: Approximately 10000 km after correction.
 - **Remaining Fuel**: Approximately 3,200 kg after correction.

-#### Your Task
+#### My Task

-1. **Identify and Understand Errors**: Analyse the provided functions to determine how unit mismatches and parameter misalignments cause incorrect results.
+1. **Was to Identify and Understand Errors**:I analysed the provided functions to determine how unit mismatches and parameter misalignments caused incorrect results.
 2. **Refactor and Correct**: Modify the functions to handle parameters more effectively, incorporating object destructuring for clarity and implementing necessary unit conversions.

 #### Solution Approach